 GETTYSBURG, Pa.--(BUSINESS WIRE)--

 ACNB Corporation, headquartered in Gettysburg, PA, is the financial holding company for the wholly-owned subsidiaries of ACNB Bank, Gettysburg, PA, and Russell Insurance Group, Inc., Westminster, MD.
-Originally founded in 1857, ACNB Bank serves its marketplace with banking and trust services via a network of 22 retail banking offices located in the four southcentral Pennsylvania counties of Adams, Cumberland, Franklin and York.
-NWSB Bank, a division of ACNB Bank, serves its marketplace with banking and investment services via a network of seven retail banking offices located in Carroll County, MD.
+Originally founded in 1857, ACNB Bank serves its marketplace with banking and wealth management services, including trust and retail brokerage, via a network of 22 community banking offices located in the four southcentral Pennsylvania counties of Adams, Cumberland, Franklin and York.
+In addition, NWSB Bank, a division of ACNB Bank, serves its marketplace via a network of seven community banking offices located in Carroll County, MD.
 The other wholly-owned subsidiary of ACNB Corporation is Russell Insurance Group, Inc., its insurance subsidiary.
-Russell Insurance Group, Inc. offers a broad range of commercial and personal insurance lines with licenses in 43 states, including Pennsylvania and Maryland, through offices in Westminster, Carroll County, and Germantown, Montgomery County, MD.
+As a full-service agency with licenses in 44 states, Russell Insurance Group, Inc. offers a broad range of commercial and personal insurance lines through offices in Westminster, Carroll County, and Germantown, Montgomery County, MD.
+On June 30, 2018, total assets of ACNB Corporation were $1.6 billion.
 For more information regarding ACNB Corporation and its subsidiaries, please visit acnb.com.